-Comet fort II WW2
+Comet fort II World War II

-Continuing the regulation of the estuary, Komētforts reached the left bank of the Daugava.
-In 1912, the construction of several forts in Mangaļsala and Bolderāja was started.
+Continuing the works on regulating the mouth, Komētforts ended up on the left bank of the Daugava.
+In 1912, the construction of several forts began on Mangaļsala and Bolderāja.
 Two forts with 254 mm guns, six forts with 152 mm guns and three forts with 138 mm guns were built.
-Two cannons were installed in each fort.
-Today, Komētforts is a historical monument of local significance, its opening was one of the main reasons why the construction of a new port terminal in Daugavgrīva was suspended.
+Two guns were installed in each fort.
+Today, Komētfort is a historical monument of local importance, its discovery was one of the main factors why the construction of a new port terminal in Daugavgrīva was stopped.

 More information sources